jschmid1/cross-repo-cherrypick-action/CONTRIBUTING.md

-# Contributing to backport action
+# Contributing to cross-repo cherrypick action

 I welcome contributions for feature requests and bug reports, as well as for docs and code changes.